Thursday, November 21, 2024

 • ASM tessellation

-That doesn’t mean however your top priority should be focusing on as many cores as possible if you want a fast workflow when drafting.
+That doesn’t mean you should be focusing on as many cores as possible if you want a fast workflow when drafting.

-You aren’t likely to spend a lot of time going through those functions and even if you do, they only make use of 3-4 threads at best and do not necessarily make use of all cores evenly (See Graph Above).
-Most laptops have at least 4 cores (8 threads) now and most desktops CPUS have 6 so you’re going to get as many as cores/threads AutoCAD will find useful for drafting anyways without looking at what CPU you’re getting.
-In other words, there are no 2 thread CPUs!
+You aren’t likely to spend a lot of time using those functions and even if you do, they will only use of 3-4 threads and even then they do not make use of all cores evenly (See Graph Above).
+Most laptops have at least 4 cores (8 threads) now and most desktops CPUS have 6 so you’re going to get as many cores/threads AutoCAD uses (No more than 8).

 Viewport: Multi-Core